mbokros1/AlternativeLanguageProject/README.md

 generic object Object.
 The syntax used for any function or method is to begin with "def" and end with "end".
 #### Unit testing
-RubyMines has minitest for the unit testing of Ruby projects.
+Ruby has minitest for the unit testing of Ruby projects.
 #### Exception handling
 Ruby's exception handling is done through the "rescue" statement, within which you can put a "retry" command after changing some arguments that might be causing the